Short answer: it’s probably more than a name change, but it’s certainly not a revolution 🤔

 What has changed?

-Another significant change is how school can join the programme, applications are now an ongoing process, with new schools able to apply to become Pathfinder schools year‑round.
+Another significant change is how school can join the programme, applications are now on a rolling basis, with new schools able to apply to become Pathfinder schools year‑round.
 This alone makes the programme more accessible than earlier iterations.

 And what about AI?

-Unsurprisingly, it’s impossible to separate Elevate from AI with a clear shift here, with Microsoft’s schools and educator programmes now intrinsically linked to its broader AI‑focused education strategy.
-Alongside Elevate, Microsoft has introduced or expanded education‑specific tools such as Teach (covered previously) in the Microsoft 365 Copilot app, Microsoft Learning Zone (Copilot+ PCS only) and a Study and Learn Agent for students.
+Unsurprisingly, it’s impossible to separate Elevate from AI with a clear shift here, with schools and educator programmes now intrinsically linked to Microsoft’s broader AI‑focused education strategy.
+Alongside Elevate, Microsoft has introduced (Or expanded) other learning tools such as Teach (covered previously) the Microsoft 365 Copilot app, Microsoft Learning Zone (Copilot+ PCS only) and a Study and Learn Agent for students..
+In fairness, AI isn’t plugged as something schools should simply adopt by default.
+Instead, Elevate positions AI capability as something built through continuous professional learning, confidence and critical engagement, not merely through access to tools.
+Whether that balance holds in reality will depend entirely on how schools choose to embed AI in classroom practice.

 Conclusion

 In summary, Elevate is best seen as an evolution.
 It offers clearer starting points, more realistic progression, and tighter integration between technology use, professional learning, and classroom practice.
 For schools already invested in the Microsoft ecosystem, it provides a more coherent structure than what existed before.
-For schools still undecided, or reluctant to commit fully to any one platform, the question remains the same: rebrand or real rethink?
-Probably a bit of both.
-The name has changed, but the route into and through the programme is clearer, and that alone is probably reason enough to take a closer look.
+For schools outside the fold, and/or reluctant to commit fully to any one platform, Elevate probably isn’t a deal breaker.
+The roadmap is certainly clearer now, but its impact will come down to how schools engage with it.